rohitdhawale07/Weekly-test-1/README.md

 Click the "Get Weather" button (id: searchButton) to fetch and display the current weather for the specified location.
 - Current Weather Section:
 View the current weather details, including temperature, humidity, wind speed, and conditions in the "Current Weather" section.
-- Hourly Forecast Dropdown:
-Select a specific hour from the "Hourly Forecast" dropdown (id: dropdown) to view detailed weather information for that hour.
-- 3-Day Forecast Dropdown:
-Choose a date from the "3-Day Forecast" dropdown (id: dropdown2) to see the forecast for the selected day.

 ## Prerequisites
 - Ensure you have an internet connection to fetch weather data from the API.